Starblade (1991 game): Development

+Release

+Starblade was released for arcades in Japan and North America in September 1991, followed by Europe later that year.
+The game was showcased at the 1991 Las Vegas Amusement Expo.
+Japanese promotional material labeled the game as a "Hyper-Entertainment Machine", heavily advertising its cabinet design and 3D shooting gameplay.

-The first home ports of Starblade were for the Sega CD and 3DO in 1994, the former being developed by Thunder Force creator Technosoft.
-A PlayStation remake, Starblade Alpha, was released in 1995 and much like the 3DO version featured an option to replace the game's flat-shaded polygons with textured graphics.
+The first home ports of Starblade were released for the Sega CD and 3DO in 1994, the former being developed by Thunder Force creator Technosoft.
+A PlayStation remake, Starblade Alpha, was released in 1995 and, much like the 3DO version, featured an option to replace the game's flat-shaded polygons with textured graphics.
 Nakatani expressed disappointment with development of Alpha as he and nobody else from the original development team were assigned to the project, instead being farmed out to a different developer.
-A mobile phone remake was released for Japanese i-Mode devices, however the game's large size caused it to be split into two separate games, Starblade: In Rush and Starblade: Fierce Battle, released respectively in 2003 and 2004.
+A mobile phone remake was released for Japanese i-Mode devices, but the game's large size caused it to be split into two separate games: Starblade: In Rush and Starblade: Fierce Battle, released respectively in 2003 and 2004.
 The arcade version appears as the loading screen minigame in Tekken 5, with the full version being available as an unlockable extra.
 It was digitally re-released onto the Japanese Wii Virtual Console in 2009, featuring support for the Wii Remote's pointer function to replicate the flight yoke controller in the arcade version.
 A second digital version was released in 2013 for iOS and Android devices as part of Namco Arcade, which itself was discontinued in 2016.